 When not in use, the Lincoln catafalque is kept in a specially constructed display area in the Exhibition Hall of the Capitol Visitor Center.

 Since 1865, the Lincoln catafalque has been used for most of the lying in state services in the U.S. Capitol Rotunda.
 In the case of the Unknowns of World War II and the Korean War, an additional catafalque was built with the coffin of each at some point resting on the Lincoln catafalque.

-The Lincoln catafalque has not been used for those lying in honor: the Capitol Police officers Jacob Chestnut and John Gibson in 1998 and Brian Sicknick in 2021, Rosa Parks in 2005, Billy Graham in 2018.
+The Lincoln catafalque has not been used for most of those lying in honor: U.S. Capitol Police officers Jacob Chestnut and John Gibson in 1998 and Brian Sicknick in 2021, Rosa Parks in 2005, and Billy Graham in 2018.
 In 2021, U.S. Capitol Police Officer William Evans became the first person to lay in honor on the Lincoln catafalque.

 For more information, please see the full list of those who have lain in state or in honor in the U.S. Capitol.